Proposed directive on the patentability of computer-implemented inventions: Opponents

 The proposal provoked public disagreement by diverse opponents of software patents, who argued that software patents were neither economically desirable nor mandated by international law.
 The FFII and the EuroLinux Alliance played key roles in co-ordinating this campaign, which drew support from some free software and open source programmers, some academics, some small business groups, and some proprietary software developers.
 Many of these organisations expressed concern over what they saw as abuses of the software patent system in the US, and argued that although some software patents might be beneficial, the net effect of the commission's proposals would be to suppress innovation and dampen legitimate competition.
-The opponent's campaign in its turn was characterised by supporters of the directive as "a small but highly organised and vocal lobby", with EICTA stating that "Those who depict the draft directive on the patentability of computer-implemented inventions as some sort of 'software patent law' are at best misinformed and at worst dishonest, malicious and disrespectful of the European democratic process".
+The opponents' campaign in its turn was characterised by supporters of the directive as "a small but highly organised and vocal lobby", with EICTA stating that "Those who depict the draft directive on the patentability of computer-implemented inventions as some sort of 'software patent law' are at best misinformed and at worst dishonest, malicious and disrespectful of the European democratic process".

-Figures who have supported the campaign against software patents in Europe include Tim Berners-Lee, developer of the World Wide Web; Florian Müller, a free software lobbyist; the Computer & Communications Industry Association, a not for profit international tech trade association, and Linus Torvalds, creator of the Linux kernel.
-Politicians opposed to the directive included Michel Rocard.
+Figures who have supported the campaign against software patents in Europe include Tim Berners-Lee, developer of the World Wide Web; Florian Müller, a free software lobbyist; the Computer & Communications Industry Association, a not for profit international tech trade association; and Linus Torvalds, creator of the Linux kernel.
+Politicians opposed to the directive included French MEP Michel Rocard.